Academix1/MovieApp/Day2.md

 a=34
 b=45
-# Assign the added value of a and b to c
+# Write a Condition to Check Weather a is Greater than b
  ```
 #### Logical Operators